yy-tromb/simpleTextFormatter/README.md

 Example: `node textFormat "./target.txt" crlf`
 default code is CRLF(\\r\\n)
-The result is written "./formatted.txt",and it is opened automatically.
+The result is written in "./formatted.txt",and it is opened automatically.